Catel/Catel.Docs/src/vnext/catel-mvvm/services/location-service.md

 ## Emulating GPS without device

-It is possible to emulate GPS without actually owning a Windows Phone 7 or emulate data in the emulator.
-To accomplish this, it is required to use the *Catel.MVVM.Services.Test.LocationService* class.
+It is possible to emulate GPS without actually owning a device or emulate data in the emulator.
+To accomplish this, it is required to use the `Catel.MVVM.Services.Test.LocationService` class.
 This class can be used in the following way:

 ```
 var dependencyResolver = this.GetDependencyResolver();